w3f/Grants-Program/applications/paid.md

 ### Overview

+PAID protocol is based off ideas from MDV “Mensajeria Documentos Verificables” and OpenLaw and consists of part protocol onchain and a off chain protocol using content networks like IPFS/Swarm and using DID/VC standards as identity and verification mechanism.

+#### Technologies
+* OpenLaw
+* MDV
+* XDV

 Please provide the following:
   * A brief description of the project.
   * An indication of how you will integrate this project into Substrate / Polkadot / Kusama.